codebug-us/codebug-node-api/README.md

 - If everything worked well you should see a line (about 5 lines up from the bottom) that says `remote: https://test-api-app-test.herokuapp.com/ deployed to Heroku` with your URL.
 - Cool!
 Everything is deployed!
 - Now, remember how we added our `.env` file to our `.gitignore` file so that we wouldn't push our API Keys when we pushed to Github, well they won't be pushed to Heroku either.
 You'll need to go to your app on Heroku, click the "Settings" tab, click "Reveal Config Vars", and set them all individually in here.
 No equals sign is necessary, so in the left-most text area on Heroku, you'll add `CODEBUG_CORS_ORIGINS` as the key and on the right side you'll add something like `test-api.surge.sh` (which will actually be the URL where your frontend app is deployed).
-- Add every environment variable to Heroku.
+- Add every environment variable to Heroku (with `CODEBUG_` prepended to each environment variable).

 ### Last Step!